 [Healeys] 100 engine prices

-to fix them any more.
-The problem is you will chase the cracks around
+them any more.
+The problem is you will chase the cracks around the head for

-head.
-Yes i know they are $$$$$$ but they are far superior, flow
+Yes i know they are $$$$$$ but they are far superior, flow better, lighter,

 I have probably 25 cast heads and would be lucky to find one the isnt

-seats, guides, valves, springs, grind seats, and next thing you know
+guides, valves, springs, grind seats, and next thing you know you have about

 that is just going to crack again.

 Also remember that the head studs will stretch and the old copper style head